**This blog has been updated to reflect recent changes in the Brexit process** 18/04/2019

 It might feel like Brexit is never going to end, but it will eventually.
-According to UK law, at 11pm on 29th March 2019, the UK will officially leave the EU.
+According to UK law, we were supposed to leave at 11pm on 29th March 2019, the UK would officially leave the EU.

 Driving in Europe After Brexit